radiityy/online-shop/README.md

 ## About NEVERENDING

-NEVERENDING is a modern e-commerce platform focused on daily wear products.
+NEVERENDING is a modern online shop platform focused on daily wear products.

-The platform allows customers to discover products, manage their shopping bag, complete checkout, upload payment proof, and monitor order progress.

-Store administrators can manage products, stock, payments, shipments, banners, and customer orders through a secure administration dashboard.
+The platform allows customers to browse products, manage their shopping bag, complete checkout, upload payment proof, and monitor order progress.
+On the administration side, store managers can manage products, stock, payments, shipments, banners, and customer orders through a secure admin dashboard.

+NEVERENDING is built to deliver a simple, clean, and reliable shopping experience for both customers and administrators.

+---

-## Features
+## Key Features

 ### Customer Experience